wazuh/wazuh-documentation/source/quickstart.rst

     - **Username**: admin
     - **Password**: <admin_password>

    When you access the Wazuh dashboard for the first time, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
-An exception can be added in the advanced options of the web browser or, for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
-Alternatively, a certificate from a trusted authority can be configured.
+This is expected and the user has the option to accept the certificate as an exception or, alternatively, configure the system to use a certificate from a trusted authority.

-If you want to uninstall the Wazuh central components, run the unattended installation script and use the option ``-u / --uninstall``.
+If you want to uninstall the Wazuh central components, run the Wazuh unattended installer using the option ``-u`` or ``--uninstall``.

 Next steps
 ----------

-Now that your environment is ready, select your endpoint’s operating system and follow the installation steps to deploy the :doc:`/installation-guide/wazuh-agent/index`.
-The agent is a single, universal and lightweight monitoring software that runs on most operating systems.
-It provides visibility into the endpoint’s security by collecting critical system and application records, inventory data, and detecting potential anomalies.
+Now that your Wazuh installation is ready, select your endpoint operating system and follow the installation steps to deploy the :doc:`/installation-guide/wazuh-agent/index`.
+The agent is a single, universal, and lightweight monitoring software that runs on most operating systems.
+It provides visibility into the endpoint by collecting critical system and application records, inventory data, and detecting potential anomalies.

 .. raw:: html